-When a hospital controls a physician’s provision of medical care and treatment a claim for actual agency may arise.
-Florida courts have held that writings, such as contracts; bylaws; rules and regulations; as well as policies and procedures, may be evidence of a hospital’s control over a staff physician.
-It is the right to control the physician, not actual control, which is determinative of an actual agency relationship.
+When a hospital controls a physician’s provision of medical care and treatment, a claim for actual agency may arise.
+Florida courts have held that writings such as contracts, bylaws, rules and regulations, as well as policies and procedures may be evidence of a hospital’s control over a staff physician.
+It is the right to control the physician, not actual control, that is determinative of an actual agency relationship.
 Getting clarity on this issue requires skilled lawyering and properly developing a discovery plan.

-If a hospital contracts with a physician group; an individual physician; or creates a third-party corporation utilizing physician services, a joint venture relationship may arise.
+If a hospital contracts with a physician or group or creates a third-party corporation utilizing physician services, a joint venture relationship may arise.
 In Florida, a joint venture may be created through both an express or implied contract.
-Such a relationship exists when there is 1) a community of interest in performance of a common purpose; 2) joint control or right of control; 3) a joint proprietary interest in the subject matter; 4) a right to share in profits; and 5) a duty to share in losses.
-A duty to share in losses may impliedly exist where one party provides the skill; labor; or know-how, and the other party provides the facilities or capital.
+Such a relationship exists when there is: 1) a community of interest in performance of a common purpose; 2) joint control or right of control; 3) a joint proprietary interest in the subject matter; 4) a right to share in profits; and 5) a duty to share in losses.
+A duty to share in losses may impliedly exist where one party provides the skill, labor, or know-how, and the other party provides the facilities or capital.

 The theory of a non-delegable duty is more of a direct claim against the hospital rather than a vicarious one, but may arise whenever a hospital directly or impliedly assumes responsibility for the care rendered in its facility.
 A non-delegable duty may arise when the hospital has a patient sign an admission/consent form for the provision of medical care.
 Often, because these forms are confusing and drafted in favor of the hospital, a jury question will arise as to the scope of the hospital’s responsibility for care rendered within its walls.
 In other situations, courts have determined that a non-delegable duty existed pursuant to an implied contract or statute.
 The existence of a duty involves a question of law, so it may be permissible for a trial court to decide this issue.
 However, because the terms of a hospital’s admission/consent form usually involve mixed questions of law and fact, trial court judges may be reluctant to grant summary judgment, thus properly allowing the issue to proceed to the jury.

-It is important to evaluate the facts of each case early on in order to ensure the appropriate causes of action are timely and appropriately plead.
-The attorneys at Paul Knopf Bigger have extensive experience in successfully evaluating and litigating these issues in order to maximize client recoveries in cases involving malpractice in the hospital setting.
+It is important to evaluate the facts of each case early on to ensure the appropriate causes of action are timely and appropriately plead.
+The attorneys at Paul Knopf Bigger have extensive experience in successfully evaluating and litigating these issues to maximize client recoveries in cases involving malpractice in the hospital setting.